-"The Federal Trade Commission Act," as well as similar state laws, prohibits false and deceptive advertising.
-Advertising that is literally true, but which conveys a misleading impression to reasonable consumers, may be unlawful.
-Claims made implicitly in advertising, as well as explicit claims, can give rise to deception.
+The Federal Trade Commission Act prohibits false and deceptive advertising, as do similar state laws.
+The Federal Food, Drug and Cosmetic Act also prohibits false and misleading advertisements for restricted medical devices, including Federal Drug Administration (FDA)approved lasers used for LASIK surgery.
+Advertising that is literally true but that conveys a misleading impression to reasonable consumers may be unlawful.
+Claims made implicitly in advertising, as well as those made explicitly, can give rise to deception.
 Deception can also occur through the omission of information if the absence of the information causes the advertisement to convey an inaccurate impression about a material fact, one that is likely to affect consumer conduct or decisions with respect to the service or product at issue.
-Thus, ophthalmologists should ensure that statements made directly or by implication in informational, promotional and advertising materials are accurate and are not likely to deceive consumers.
-This is especially true in "testimonial" ads.
+Thus, ophthalmologists should ensure that statements made directly or by implication in informational, promotional, and advertising materials are accurate and are not likely to deceive consumers.
+This is especially true in testimonial ads.
+Ophthalmologists are responsible for unlawful or deceptive claims made during testimonials that are used in their promotion and advertising materials.
+In addition, the FDA's premarket approval orders might contain certain conditions of approval that could include requirements that physicians or companies provide specific risk information in promotional materials.

-The Federal Trade Commission has primary jurisdiction over advertising of health care services, OTC drugs and devices.
-The Food and Drug Administration has jurisdiction over manufacturer product labeling and advertising, including prescription drugs.
-One issue of current interest concerns the advertising of "off-label" surgical applications, using an FDAapproved device (e.g., LASIK if laser is approved for PRK for a specific indication or, PRK if LASIK is approved for a specific device for a specific indication).
-The decision to use the excimer laser outside the scope of the approved labeling is considered, by the FDA, to be a "practice-of-medicine" issue; that is, the FDA recognizes that physicians are permitted by professional license to use an approved drug or device for another use that they believe is appropriate for diagnostic or treatment purposes.
-Physicians should be aware, however, that advertising of off-label use to patients is prohibited, and is not protected under the "practice-of-medicine" rubric.
-Off-label use may be described in peer review articles and textbooks.
+The FTC has primary jurisdiction over advertising of health care services, over-the-counter drugs, and devices.
+The FDA has jurisdiction over product labeling for prescription drugs and medical devices.
+It also has jurisdiction over the advertising of prescription drugs and restricted medical devices.

+One issue of current interest concerns physicians' advertising of FDA-approved medical devices for use in "off-label" surgical applications.
+A physician's decision to use an FDA-approved and legally marketed device on a patient for any condition or disease within a legitimate physician-patient relationship (e.g., using the excimer laser outside the scope of the approved labeling) is considered to be within the practice of medicine exception.
+The FDA recognizes that physicians are permitted by professional license to use an approved drug or device for another use that they believe is appropriate for diagnostic or treatment purposes.
+Physicians should be aware, however, that advertising the off-label use of these specific FDA-approved devices is prohibited and is not protected under the practice of medicine exception.
+Off-label use may be described in peer-review articles and textbooks.